SteelDiamond/Non-Political-RSS-Feeds/README.md

 ❌ Updates less often

-☠️ Updates Rarely
+❌ Updates Rarely

-##### 6. Suggestions - When reading an article, how aggressive is the source with trying to get you to view their political content
+##### 6. Suggestions

+When reading an article, how aggressive is the source with trying to get you to view their political content.

+Some examples would be: Trending Stories and if/how the follow you, what stories it recommends or considers related next, and how much they try to force political content on you.

 ✅ Articles don't Recommend political content on you

 ➖ Articles may recommend political content on you, but it's minor.
-(Trending Stories that don't scroll with you, it's a the bottom of the page where you can ignore it, etc)

 ❌ Articles are aggressive with trying to get you to view political content.

 ☠️ Articles are very aggressive trying to get you to view political content.

-##### 7. Cost - Free is better, but nothing wrong with paying for quality content
+##### 7. Cost

+Free is better.
+Paywalls are unfortunate, but if you can pay to fund only non-political news, then I think that is a fair trade off.
+The only real thing that is bad is ones where you have to pay, and have no option to opt-out of funding political content.

 ✅ Free